-If your social worker tells you they may need to go to Family Court about your child, you will be given a free lawyer to help you.
-(See below).
-It is really important to get legal advice about where you stand in relation to your care of your children and what children's services are doing.
+It is really important to get legal advice about where you stand in relation to your care of your children and what Children's Services are doing.
 Look at A guide to child protection for Roma parents for help on when and how to find a solicitor who specialises in children law.
 If you can find a solicitor who has represented other Roma in the past this is likely to help.

-You may also want to speak to a lawyer about the complaints process we described above or, having read the information above about discrimination, if you think you have been discriminated against.
+Having read the information above about discrimination, you may think you have been discriminated against.
 You will need expert legal advice to work out if you might have a case.
-If you want to look into a discrimination claim, you need to do it quickly as the law says you only have 6 months, from the date when you say the discrimination happened, to apply to court for a judge to make a decision.
+If you want to look into this option you need to do it quickly as the law says you only have 6 months, from the date when you say the discrimination happened, to apply to court for a judge to make a decision.
 You will need a different lawyer who specialises in discrimination law to help with a possible discrimination case.
 For suggestions on where to go to find one, go to the section called More help and advice.